MobilePayDev/MobilePay-TransactionReporting-API/singlepage.md

 ## Overview
-MobilePay Transaction Reporting allows to query all activities taking place in a payment point.
+MobilePay Transaction Reporting allows to query all activities taking place at any of your MobilePay payment locations.

 This document explains how to make a technical integration to the MobilePay Transaction Reporting product.
 The intended audience is technical integrators either from merchant itself, or from Payment Service Providers or from Partner Banks.